jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 This is to more clearly show what’s going on.
 Though there are other functions like for example MasterWriteBuf() and MasterReadBuf() that allows you to read/write more than just one byte of data.
 If you look at the documentation for the I2C component in PSoC creator you will find information for all available functions.

-We will begin by creating the function “LSM303_init”for initializing/starting the module.
+We will begin by creating the function “LSM303_init” for initializing/starting the module.
 Here we’ll configure a couple of registers so that the LSM303 module will work and behave in a correct way.

 ```C
 void LSM303_Init() {